Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 }
 ```

-Copy the ID of the certificate and access its details via the API:
+Copy the ID of the certificate and access its details via the following API call:

 > [!api]
 >